ewhicher/matter/content/collections/case_studies/launching-the-future-of-connected-vehicles.md

         testimonials:
           -
             id: lcivfyvw
-            quote: '"It’s been an absolute pleasure working with Active Matter.
-The professionalism in taking time to understand our requirements and to present them exactly as I envisaged has been fantastic."'
+            quote: 'It’s been an absolute pleasure working with Active Matter.
+The professionalism in taking time to understand our requirements and to present them exactly as I envisaged has been fantastic.'
             name: 'Tarun Shome – BlackBerry IVY - Product Management Director' -
     type: paragraph
 updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
-updated_at: 1672935566
+updated_at: 1672935675
 heading: 'Launching the future of connected vehicles // CES'
 client: BlackBerry
 ---